-- Why did Urdu become the national language? - How successful has the promotion of regional languages been since 1947?

-- the importance of Urdu and the reasons for its choice as the national language of Pakistan - the advantages and disadvantages of Urdu as the national language - the promotion of provincial languages (Balochi, Punjabi, Pushto, Sindhi).
+Focus points: Specified content: Why did Urdu become the national language?
+How successful has the promotion of regional languages been since 1947? the importance of Urdu and the reasons for its choice as the national language of Pakistan the advantages and disadvantages of Urdu as the national language the promotion of provincial languages (Balochi, Punjabi, Pushto, Sindhi).

-2. The emergence of Pakistan 1906-47

-Key Question 6: How far did the Pakistan Movement develop during the early 20th century?

-- What were the aims and origins of the Muslim League? - How successful was British rule and attempts at constitutional reform during the years 1909-19? - How and why did relationships between Muslims and Hindus change between 1916 and 1927?

-The main features of:
+2. The emergence of Pakistan 1906-47 Key Question 6: How far did the Pakistan Movement develop during the early 20th century?
+Focus points: What were the aims and origins of the Muslim League?
+How successful was British rule and attempts at constitutional reform during the years 1909-19?
+How and why did relationships between Muslims and Hindus change between 1916 and 1927?
+Specified content: The main features of: • the Partition of Bengal controversy, 1905-11